WaveBlocks/WaveBlocksND/_sources/manual/ch2_configuration.txt

   * Data type: string

 ``spawn_max_order``
-  The maximal order (size) of the spawned wavepacket i.e. on how many new basis functions the basis projection is performed.
+  The maximal order (size) of the spawned wave-packet i.e. on how many new basis functions the basis projection is performed.
 This only makes sense in combination with the ``spawn_method`` parameter set to ``projection``.